Erez Katz, CEO and Co-founder of Lucena Research

 - Given that the synthetic data was blended with real data, the results of the student’s backtest are quite impressive as the deep learner was able to distinguish information from noise and exploit it.
 This tells us, that if there is information in the data (even if it is obscured and thinly represented), the deep learner is capable of extracting it.

-Second: Ensure Your Strategy & Objectives Are Set
+Second: Ensure Your Investment Strategy & Objectives Are Set

 In Professor Balch’s class, students are asked to design a Q-Learner (a model-free reinforcement learning algorithm developed originally by Google Brain) that can master the game Lunar Lander.
 The player or Q-Learner attempts to navigate landing a spaceship on the moon and land between two flags on the ground.